Creating a semantic model on Snowflake Depot¶

 Step 3: Deployment manifest file¶

-After setting up the Lens model folder, the next step is to configure the deployment manifest.
+After setting up the semantic model folder, the next step is to configure the deployment manifest.
 Below is the YAML template for configuring a Lens deployment.

 # RESOURCE META SECTION